V-Squared/V-Squared.github.io/plan/true-north.md

 ## Public Road Map

 Our Road Map is published publically.
-It has 3 views of 5 years ahead, 18 months ahead and 6 months ahead.
+It has three views of five years ahead, 18 months ahead and six months ahead.
 To closer you get to now the more detailed it gets.
-A
+Our roadmap is published for all to see and has three main timestamps; six months, 18 months, and five years.
+The recent months are more detailed while farther down the road is more vague due to not having all of the details finalized yet.

 ## Gating Free